 - NBC News, Plexiglass dividers at the VP debate won't do much, experts say, October 7

 Aerosol Study for Music Activities

-A University of Maryland research team joins a number of organizations to study the effects of COVID-19 on performing arts classrooms and performance venues by examining aerosol rates produced by instrumentalists, vocalists, and even actors and how quickly those aerosol rates accumulate in a space.
+UMD joins a number of organizations to study the effects of COVID-19 on performing arts classrooms and venues by examining aerosol rates produced by instrumentalists, vocalists, and even actors and how quickly those aerosol rates accumulate in a space.

 - KCRW, Is Singing Together Safe In The Era Of Coronavirus?
 Not Really, Experts Say, August 10

 - IlliniNow, Will The Show Still Go On For College Marching Bands During the COVID-19 Era?, August 3

 - Science, Is it safe to strike up the band in a time of coronavirus?, July 17